-Alta needed rebuilding after the Second World War, so the buildings of this northerly Norwegian port are relatively new; notable architecture includes the Northern Lights Cathedral.
-A particular highlight is the Sorrisniva Igloo Hotel.
+Alta needed rebuilding after World War II, so the buildings of this northern Norwegian port are relatively new; notable architecture includes the Northern Lights Cathedral.
+[ReadMoreMob]A particular highlight in the winter months is the Sorrisniva Igloo Hotel.
 Everything inside and outside the hotel is made of ice, and is open to visitors from January until it melts away in spring.

 The head of the Altafjord, where the Altaelva runs through the town, is said to have the best salmon fishing in the world.
 It’s still possible to see the fish leaping up the river, despite the construction of the 100m Altadammen in the 1970s.

 Nicknamed the city of the Northern Lights, Alta is home to the Northern Lights Cathedral.
 This is one of the architectural icons of the north, with its swirling pyramid structure clad in titanium sheets.
 Inside, the new interactive centre enables you to explore the phenomenon that is Aurora Borealis.
 This incredible light show is caused by electrically charged particles from the sun interacting with elements in the Earth’s atmosphere.
 The best chance of seeing this natural phenomenon is to leave the city lights behind and go out into the wilderness.